damooooooooooh/RollnApi/README.md

 Entity Relationship Diagram
 ------
-The [Skipper](http://www.skipper18.com) digram is recommend: [rollnapi.skipper](https://github.com/TomHAnderson/RollnApi/blob/master/media/rollnapi.skipper)
+The [Skipper](http://www.skipper18.com) diagram is recommend: [rollnapi.skipper](https://github.com/TomHAnderson/RollnApi/blob/master/media/rollnapi.skipper)

 If you do not have Skipper see the PDF: https://github.com/TomHAnderson/RollnApi/blob/master/media/rollnapi.pdf